 The Master of Arts in English for Teachers program is designed primarily for middle and secondary school English teachers, but is also available to all teachers with an interest in further study in English, as well as to individuals seeking a career change to teaching.
 Applicants to the MA in English for Teachers program must have a bachelor's degree from an accredited college or university with an overall GPA of at least 2.5 and an academic or professional background equivalent to at least a minor in English.
 Further, it is preferable that each participant has either a provisional or standard state teaching certificate.
 For additional information about the graduate admissions process visit our Admissions page.

 Total Credits: 30

-    The main English for Teacher courses blend in-class and online study.
-Each

-    course consists of 11 classes.
-Eight classes will take place on campus during

-    the late afternoon or early evening, while three will we offered online.
-Your

-    professor will determine the on-campus class schedule in advance so that you

-    will be able to plan accordingly.
+The Master of Arts in English for Teacher scourses blend in-class and online study.
+Each course consists of 11 classes.
+Eight classes will take place on campus during the late afternoon or early evening, while three will we offered online.
+Your professor will determine the on-campus class schedule in advance so that you will be able to plan accordingly.

 How Long Will the Program Take?

 The 30-credit, ten-course program offers courses in the fall, winter, and spring on 11-week terms.
 Two courses will be offered each term, during convenient late afternoon and early evening hours.
 By taking two courses per session, you can complete your degree in as few as 15 months.